 By Will Duru, BSc (Hons) Sport and Exercise Science, Award-winning Personal Trainer with over 10 years of experience in strength training and optimising recovery

-The Science Behind Strength Training: Living Longer and Getting Stronger
+The Science Behind Strength Training

 Let me share some facts that will completely change how you think about strength training.
 According to Harvard Health Publishing, strength training isn’t just about building muscle or looking good, it’s literally about adding years to your life and improving every aspect of your health [1].